FireworksProject/jfdi/docs/create-devbox.md

 	/tmp/usr/bin/jfd bootstrap-server

 This will install the Ubuntu system dependencies, including Ruby, RubyGems, and Chef.
+This script will take several minutes to run, and while it does, you might be prompted to answer a question or two about the install.
+Just use the default choices and continue on.
+Once it's done, exit the ssh session.

 ### 3) Install VBox Guest Additions
+After you've exited the VM and are back on your local terminal, run

+	./deploy-build.sh 192.168.128

+where, again, '192.168.1.128' is substitued by the IP address the VM reported to you when it booted up last time.
+You'll need to put in the vagrant user password again, which happens to be 'vagrant', and you be prompted for it 3 times.

-Exit the VM and restart it from the local machine with `vagrant reload`.
+Then restart the VM with `vagrant reload`.
 You'll notice that vagrant seems to break at this point.
 That's because we've updated the Ubuntu system, but we have not yet updated VBoxGuestAdditions.
 So, when the machine restarts you'll see this:

 	The following SSH command responded with a non-zero exit status.
 	Vagrant assumes that this means the command failed!